SuryakantKulkarni/100-Days-Of-DevOps-KodeKloud-Challenge-Series/Tasks/Day-47.md

 EOF
 ```
 #### Explanation:
-Creates Dockerfile using cat.
+Creates Dockerfile using `cat`.
 We define how container image will be built.

 ### Step 4: Build Docker Image
 ```bash